 Forced marriages and unintended pregnancies remain a norm for many Ugandan young women.
 One effort to combat the problems draws on the experience of women who have been down that path, who serve as mentors to girls and young women.

 In DRC’s North Kivu province, forced marriages are often the unhappy result of unplanned pregnancies – even though the practice is illegal.
-But if you consider forcing your daughter to marry these days, you’ll likely receive a visit from the staff of a women’s organization to talk you out of it.
+But parents who force their daughters to marry these days will likely receive a visit from the staff of a women’s organization to talk them out of it.

 When colonialist Cecil John Rhodes died, he asked to be buried in Zimbabwe’s sacred Matobo Hills.
 His gravesite has long been a popular and lucrative tourist destination.
 As the threat of COVID-19 has shuttered the site and killed the nation’s tourism industry, local people are renewing the debate over whether the polarizing politician deserves to stay.